 Regardless of the size of your home, you’ll probably find yourself thinking about more space at some point.
 In order to make your house look bigger and spacier, you’ll need a good action plan.
-The text below will provide you with some tips and guidelines which could come in handy when you decide to redesign your living space a bit.
+The text below will provide you with some tips and guidelines which could come in handy when you decide to redesign your tiny living space a bit.

 Start with the colors of the wall